There are a number of barring orders that are issued in different circumstances. The barring orders covered in this section include:

 Maximum penalty: a fine of up to $2 500 [s 132].

-There are effectively three types of barring orders and although the consequence of the orders is the same, the basis on which they are issued differ significantly:
+There are effectively three types of barring orders under the Liquor Licensing Act 1997 (SA) and although the consequence of the orders is the same, the basis on which they are issued differ significantly:

 - licensee barring orders [s 125]